e5k/e5k.github.io/_posts/2018-06-08-tephraprob-parallel.md

 ```bash
 chmod 755 MODEL/tephra2-2012
 ```
 That should get Tephra2 running on the cluster.
+Getting a <cmd>File format not recognized</cmd> error?
+See if [that](https://e5k.github.io/codes/tips/2017/12/11/tephra2_manual_compilation/) helps.

 ## Running in parallel